SACMI

 SACMI (Società Anonima Cooperativa Meccanici Imola) is a multinational group manufacturing machines and complete plants for the ceramics, plastics, food and beverage, metals, packaging and advanced materials industries.
 The group is headquartered in Imola, Italy.
 SACMI has international branches in 28 countries, including Brazil, Germany, India, Mexico, Russia, Singapore, Spain, the United States, Indonesia, Poland, Portugal and Egypt.
 The company is a cooperative and was founded in 1919.

+In 2024, SACMI achieved a turnover of 1.728 billion euros, with over 4,700 employees, 70 production, distribution and service companies in 25 countries worldwide.